Close Menu

 Data caching mechanisms can inadvertently expose sensitive information.

 • Clipboard Data: Restrict or sanitize clipboard access to prevent sensitive data from being copied and stored.
-Also, make sure to implement timeout mechanisms where clipboard data is cleared after a certain amount of time.
+Further implement timeout mechanisms where the clipboard data clears after a specific time.

 • User Dictionaries: Be cautious with custom user dictionaries and input methods, as they can store sensitive information.
-Avoid using them for inputting confidential data.
+Avoid using them to input confidential data.

 Minimize Metadata Leakage